flightwatching/wilco-api/docs/jsonInputFormat/Readme.md

 **reg** `String, Mandatory` is the identifier (registration) of the FWOT the message is dealing with.
 A message is necessarily a by fwot message.
 If you want to send messages for a whole fleet, you will have to push as many message as fwots

-**computedDate** `String, Mandatory` the computed date of the message, in ISO8601 format, eg. 2014-05-23T13:45:2 and it is UTC time
+**computedDate** `String` the computed date of the message, in ISO8601 format, eg. 2014-05-23T13:45:2 and it is UTC time.
+If not provided, the message is stamped with the current date.

 **title** : `String` The title of the message.
 Short text (<40 characters)